Home

 • 1 cup Parmesan cheese, grated

-• 1 can artichole hearts, not marinated in oil, drained
+• 1 can artichoke hearts, marinated in water, drained

 • 1 can diced chilies (ortega brand) drained